These are the best pre-Black Friday deals on AirPods right now

-Update, Nov.
-1: The AirPods Pro are currently available for $195 at Woot, which is $5 less than on Amazon but $5 more than their all-time best price at Woot earlier this year.

-The new iPhones debuted earlier this month, and surprise: for the first time ever, they don't come with headphones in the box.
-No one said it was a fun surprise.
-Anyway, the good news is that Apple's AirPod true wireless earbuds have never been more affordable.
+The new iPhones debuted in October, and surprise: For the first time ever, they don't come with headphones in the box.
+The good news is that Apple's AirPod true wireless earbuds have never been more affordable.
 No, we're not talking about the price you'll pay for these headphones at the Apple Store: Those are stuck at $159 for the standard AirPods, $199 for the AirPods with wireless charging case and $249 for the AirPods Pro with better sound quality and active noise cancellation.
-But shop around, and you'll find much better prices across the board: We saw the AirPods Pro drop to $200 and the regular AirPods dip to $115 during Prime Day sales.
+But shop around, and you'll find much better prices across the board: We saw the AirPods Pro drop to $200 and the regular AirPods dip to $115 during Prime Day sales, for instance.

 AirPod Pricing 2020